netxms/netxms-doc/adminguide/source/preface.rst

 Changelog
 =========

 There are listed only major changes.
+For more detailed information please refer to `ChangeLog <http://www.netxms.org/download/ChangeLog>`_.